jaeyk/jaeyk.github.io/index.md

 ## Personal

 A summary of who I am.
 I was born and raised in South Korea, but I lived in Hong Kong and Taiwan by the time I finished college.
-While in college, I helped my alma mater launch its first Open Education Resource project, advocated digital rights issues as an activist for the Korean branch of Creative Commons, and served on the user service advisory board of Naver---the largest Internet company in S. Korea.
+While in college, I helped my alma mater launch its first Open Education Resource project, was an activist for the Korean branch of Creative Commons (a digital rights advocacy organization) and served on the user service advisory board of Naver---the largest Internet company in S. Korea.
 Upon graduation, I worked as a strategy manager at a software startup in Seoul.
 I also published a [book](http://www.yes24.com/Product/Goods/13765542) on how to get the best out of college, which sold more than 10,000 copies.
 I moved to the San Francisco Bay Area in 2014 for my graduate study and happily merged my four sides: an academic, a nerd, an entrepreneur, and an activist.
-I am a music enthusiast, voracious reader, foodie, and runner.
+When I don't write and code, I listen to music and enjoy reading, cooking, running, and being outdoors.
 I ran my first half marathon in 2021 (The San Francisco Marathon; Finish: 2:03:26).